 - Age: It is most common in middle-aged adults; perimenopausal women seem to be at a greater risk than other healthy members of the population.

 - Amalgam Fillings: Fillings may act as an allergen leading to the development of oral lichen planus.

 If you believe you have lichen planus of any type, consult with your physician immediately, as it may be a sign of a more serious underlying condition.
-Your doctor, and dentist if you have oral lichen planus, may biopsy certain areas of the rash, take cultures, test you for hepatitis C, and conduct allergy tests to narrow down the cause.
+If you have oral lichen planus, your doctor or dentist may biopsy certain areas of the rash, take cultures, test you for hepatitis C, and conduct allergy tests to narrow down the lichen planus causes.

 In cases where it is caused by certain medications, your physician may take you off the medication, and often symptoms will go away.
-The same is true when oral lichen planus is caused by fillings; when the fillings are removed, often the painful rash will go away on its own.
+The same is true when a filling causes oral lichen planus; when the fillings are removed, often the painful rash will go away on its own.